The

 can place our complete trust.
 There can be genuine acts of charity in the

-world and genuine acts of meaningful social change, all motivated by selfless
+world and genuine acts of meaningful social change, when

 |